Modding a Flashforge Guider II 3D Printer - Part 1

 Christian Reitter

 This article series documents a journey of modifying and improving a 3D printer.
+Part one starts with an overview and technical information I’ve collected, as well as some less-invasive modifications which are suited for the stock firmware.

 Contents